max-mapper/get-dat/markdown/06-flatsheet.md

 # Editing data with flatsheet

-[Flatsheet](http://flatsheet.io/) is an open source data editor application.
+[Flatsheet](http://flatsheet.io/) is an open source data editor.
 For this workshop we have prepared `data-editor`, a standalone version of Flatsheet

-(If doing this on your own machine you can get flatsheet by running `npm install data-editor -g`)
+First, get flatsheet by running `npm install data-editor -g`.

-First lets export a CSV of the eukaryota data that you cloned in the last section.
+Let’s export a CSV file of the eukaryota data that you cloned in the last section.

 ```
 dat export -d organisms -f csv > organisms.csv
 ```

 Now you should have a file called `organisms.csv`.

-To edit the file using `data-editor`, run this commend:
+To edit this CSV file using `data-editor`, run:

 ```
-data-editor organisms.csv 80
+data-editor organisms.csv
 ```

-(If running on your machine you can leave off the 80 above and then open `http://localhost:4455`)

-Now open the URL from `welcome.txt` in a new tab.
-You should hopefully see some data!
+This makes `organisms.csv` editable within a web-based interface, which you can use by opening [http://localhost:4455](http://localhost:4455) in your web browser.

 From the data-editor interface you can do four things:

-- edit values in the cells (including a popup editor for long text)
+- edit values in the cells
 - add rows
 - add columns
-- export a new csv file
+- export a new CSV file

-After making some revisions to the data, export a new csv.